StanfordVL/taskonomy/taskbank/README.md

-### Step 2: **Python**: See [`requirement.txt`](https://github.com/StanfordVL/taskonomy/blob/master/taskbank/requirement.txt) for a list of used packages.
+### Step 2: Install Requirements

+**Python**: see [`requirement.txt`](https://github.com/StanfordVL/taskonomy/blob/master/taskbank/requirement.txt) for a list of used packages.
 We recommend doing a clean installation of requirements using virtualenv:
 ```bash
 conda create -n testenv python=3.4
 source activate testenv